jonpeck/instant-gnuradio/README.md

-# Instant GNU Radio
+# Instant PlutoSDR

+A VM development environment for the ADALM-Pluto.

-A customizable, programmatically generated VM and live environment for GNU Radio.
+Based on Instant GNURadio - A customizable, programmatically generated VM and live environment for GNU Radio.
 [Download](https://www.fleark.de/instant-gnuradio.ova) the VM and get started!

 ![Screenshot](screen2.png)